About Volcano Gallery's Lead Artists

 The Past, Present, and Future...Our Story...

-Aloha Accents TM / Volcano Gallery is a working jewelry & art studio specializing in unique handcrafted creations "Made in Hawaii".
+Volcano Gallery / Aloha Accents (TM) is a working jewelry & art studio specializing in unique handcrafted creations "Made in Hawaii".
+Items include a variety of Koa Wood Gifts, Jewelry, Gemstones, and unique wall-art.

-The working studio is owned and operated by artist husband and wife Ken and Beate Arnopole, and based in Volcano, on the Big Island of Hawaii.
+The working studio is owned and operated by artist husband and wife Ken and Beate Arnopole, and based in Volcano Village, on the Big Island of Hawaii.
+Volcano Village is located just 1 mile from the entrance of Hawaii Volcanoes National Park.

 Attracted by the spiritual power of the Volcano and remoteness of the area, Ken and Beate moved to Volcano in 1994 and ever since enjoy living on their private acreage being surrounded by a beautiful tropical rainforest.
 Both welcomed the change to take life at a slower pace, to spend as much time with each other as possible, and to work towards one of their dreams to become full-time artists.
 This was quite a change from their regular hectic corporate life ( Ken as an Industrial Designer and Engineer, and Bea as a Graphic Artist and Software Programmer) but a welcome challenge and adventure.
 Married in 1986 their time in Volcano has been nothing short of unpredictable but being artists at heart "adaptability" is one of their talents.